 - Jausenstation "Zum Guten Hirten" / Located at the upper end of the gorge

 If you decide to look at the Hochlantsch summit, you can sit in the fourth hut, which offers the most fantastic views.
-The mountain restaurant "Steirischer Jokl" is located in one of the highest points of the mountain, legendary for its cottage cheese strudel.
+The mountain restaurant "Steirischer Jokl" is located at one of the highest points of the mountain, legendary for its cottage cheese strudel.

 The Bear Gorge’s visit period usually begins on May 1st and lasts until October 31st.
 The cash desk is open from 07:30 to 16:00, so you can enter the gorge no later than 4 p.m.